On the Error of Random Sampling: Uniformly Distributed Random Points on Parametric Curves: Introduction

 Sampling from a density is an important and well-studied problem in computational statistics.
-There are many methods to sample according to a certain distribution: Acceptance-Rejection (AR) method~\cite{Leydold98}, Adaptive Rejection Sampling~\cite{Gilks92}, Slice Sampling~\cite{Neal03}, etc. Currently, the state-of-the-art samplers are the so-called Markov Chain Monte Carlo (MCMC) algorithms have plenty of success stories, such as Hamiltonian Monte Carlo~\cite{NealMCMC}, Hit-and-Run~\cite{Smith96} and Metropolis-Hastings~\cite{chibgreenberg1995}.
-However, most of them apply only for log-concave distributions~\cite{lovasz2006hit,Lovasz06,chen2019optimal,lee2018algorithmic,dwivedi2019log}.
-The algorithm in~\cite{pmlr-v99-mangoubi19a} can be used to sample from (multivariate) non-convex density functions, but it does not handle the case where the density is restricted to an interval (or a bounded set in general).
-Moreover, for the univariate setting, the existing MCMC algorithms~\cite{Johndrow18} either do not provide any guarantees or could lead to arbitrary high run-times.
+There are many methods to sample according to a certain distribution: Acceptance-Rejection (AR) method~\cite{Leydold98}, Adaptive Rejection Sampling~\cite{Gilks92}, Slice Sampling~\cite{Neal03}, etc. Currently, the state-of-the-art samplers are the so-called Markov Chain Monte Carlo (MCMC) algorithms.
+They have plenty of success stories, such as Hamiltonian Monte Carlo~\cite{NealMCMC}, Hit-and-Run~\cite{Smith96} and Metropolis-Hastings~\cite{chibgreenberg1995}.

-The problem of sampling a parametric curve is empirically studied in~\cite{Olver13}.
-They propose a practical method that samples from a (probability) density in one or two variables.
-Their method efficiently blends inverse transform sampling and Chebyshev approximations.
-Inverse transform sampling is based on solving the equation

-for some uniformly distributed $\fku\in[0,1]$ and the cumulative distribution function $\Phi$ of the considered distribution.
-If we could solve the equation exactly, then $\fkx$ would have the desired distribution.
-However, this is not true in general, so they employ Chebyshev approximations to be able to compute $\Phi$ fast enough and then apply the bisection method.
-However, inexact solutions lead to inexact sampling, and there does not seem to be any references regarding the error incurred in the sampling as a consequence of the considered approximations.
-We aim in filling this gap.

-Sampling parameterized curves is a topic of interest.
-In \cite{PAGANI201832}, they propose a sampling method for a certain family of parameterized curves representation \citep{10.5555/265261} based on a mixed parameterization between the arc-length and the curvature and they evaluate the reconstruction performance of their method.
-In \cite{FIGUEIREDO1995173}, the author performs an adaptive method that samples with respect to the local curvature: he recursively performs bisections of the parameter domain and when a parameter interval corresponds to a parametric arc that is almost flat, then he considers the two endpoints as sample points.